raskong/raskong.github.io/overview.md

 This is not ideal and is something that we will have to keep in mind for the rest of the analysis.

 <iframe src="/Final_Project/Figures/bokeh_year_vehicles.html" width="800" height="400"></iframe>
-Figure 2: Bokeh plot for focus factors for vehicle 1 per weekday summed from 2013 to 2023.
+Figure 2: Bokeh plot for vehicle type 1 for the years from 2013 to 2023.